harsimrankaur01/SudokuSolver/README.md

 # SudokuSolver
-Used C++ to code the sudoku solver which works on concept of backtracking
+the sudoku solver works on concept of backtracking